 - Good bacteria make a substances called short chain fatty acids which act as an anti-inflammatory and help keep the lining of the gut healthy.
 If you don’t have enough good bacteria you could have excess inflammation that can cause gut lining seal to be broken.

-- Good bacteria protect us from bad bacteria, parasites, and yeast from overgrowing in our gut leading to a gut infection.
-Gut infections are common causes of leaky gut.
+- Good bacteria protect us from bad bacteria, parasites, and yeast from overgrowing in our gut.

 - 70-80 percent of our immune cells are in our gut.
 The good bacteria keep these immune cells functioning well.
-If you don’t have enough good gut bacteria, you are more likely to get gut infections, inflammation, and leaky gut.
+If you don’t have enough good gut bacteria, you are more likely to get sick, inflammation, and leaky gut.

 Blood Sugar Problems